 Amateur Radio SPORT?

-Next Fox Hunt scheduled (TBD) in the Christiansburg area.
+Next Fox Hunt scheduled (Sept 22nd 2018) in the Christiansburg area.
 Click for PDF of event details.

 That’s right… get on your running shoes, sweat bands, and start stretching.
 We’re going to get you FIT while running you all over the county looking for some pesky transmitters hidden in public space while using a mixture of ham radio equipment to narrow your search.
 By the end you will have managed your heart rate while getting frustrated from the beeps of the fox that you swear is taunting you.
 You may even learn a thing or two about maps and triangulation in the process.

 So, really?
 A sport?
 Well… that may be a stretch, but there are competitions where people actually run around the woods with antennas trying to beat each other’s times, but for the N4NRV club, it’s just a fun way to get outside, and use ham radio in a way that is fun and exciting.
 No need for the sweats, unless you just like wearing them.

 We typically like to take a Saturday morning after everyone is fed to hide a couple of transmitters (one on 2 meters band, and the other on the 70cm band) in a geographical area such as the Christiansburg corporate limits.
 After eating, we will gather, and go over the rules, and see if anyone has any questions.
 Members are encouraged to develop small teams of seasoned and new participants to encourage the elmering process.

 From the start, signals from the transmitters should be able to be picked up.
 Here, you will take your first measurements of the transmitter, and try to get a bearing (the compass direction) of the signal, and mark it on a map.
 The map can be physical, or virtual in the form of a computer, tablet, or phone application (recommendations in links below), but must allow you to get a sense of where you are, and the direction from which you will track your signal bearings.